jaateixeira/FLOSS-research-bibliography-collection/README.md

 ## License
 [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode.txt)
 Pick items as you wish.
-Cite or atribute if using any of the files as a whole.
+Cite or attribute if using any of the files as a whole.